-Raspberry Pi - A special mention for the Raspberry Pi low cost computer which is used as "glue" for some tasks.
+Raspberry Pi - A special mention for the Raspberry Pi which is used as "glue" for some tasks.

-In addition to the above, we also have a number of in-house solutions which we hope to make available to other broadcasters.
-These include a web based SMS Text Message handling system enabling multiple studios to receive messages to a single number, a presenter web portal allowing rapid access to off-air log recordings, programme scheduling and display of on-air studio status etc. More information and download links for some of this software can be found at www.radiotools.uk.
+In addition to the above, we also have a number of in-house solutions which are available to other broadcasters.
+These include a web based SMS Text Message handling system enabling multiple studios to receive messages to a single number and a presenter portal allowing rapid access to programme scheduling and other information.

 In memory of David Norland, director and presenter, who passed away in 2014.